hyperledger/identus-cloud-agent/docs/docusaurus/webhooks/webhook.md

 state
 change during the execution of these protocols.

-By leveraging webhooks, you can integrate PRISM Agent seamlessly into your applications and systems.
+By leveraging webhooks, you can integrate the Cloud Agent seamlessly into your applications and systems.
 You can track and monitor the progress of the main flows, receiving timely updates about changes and events.

 ## Configuring the Webhook Feature